Arcsmart/.github/profile/README.md

  <h3>Aboute Me</h3>

 I am a well-organized and resourceful **Full-Stack Web Developer** with over a year of experience in designing, developing, and deploying dynamic web applications.
-Proficient in the MERN stack (MySQL, Express, React, Node.js) with a strong command of JavaScript.
+Proficient in the MERN stack  with a strong command of JavaScript.
 I have a proven ability to build comprehensive solutions from the ground up, featuring complex functionalities such as custom admin panels, third-party API integrations, and secure payment systems.
 I'm actively seeking to leverage my skills to build innovative and impactful web solutions.

  # <h3>🛠️ Technical Skills</h3>